 Will Contests, Probate Administration Disputes, and Trust Litigation

-I am available to represent clients in a wide variety of will contests, trust litigation, and probate disputes, including the following types of representation:
+I represent clients in a wide variety of will contests, trust litigation, and probate disputes, including the following types of representation:

-Will contests can arise concerning the existence of a will, which will is the “valid” will, whether the testator was “of sound mind” when the will was made, or whether undue influence was exerted when the will was made.
+Will contests may concern the existence of a will, and if there is more than one will, which will is the “valid” will, whether the testator was “of sound mind” when the will was made, or whether undue influence was exerted when the will was made.

 Probate Administration Disputes

-In some probate cases, those serving as personal representatives may not be properly fulfilling their roles.
+In some instances, those serving as the personal representatives may not be properly fulfilling their roles.
 They may not be providing information in a timely manner to beneficiaries.
-They may not be properly administering assets, which may lead to decreasing asset value.
+They may not be properly administering assets, which may lead to decreasing asset values.
 They may not have the financial capability to manage the assets properly.
 They may even be favoring themselves to the detriment of other beneficiaries.

 Trustees must carefully manage trusts as fiduciaries and in accordance with the terms of the trust.
-This does not always occur.
+Unfortunately, this does not always occur.

 Litigation Against Personal Representatives and Trustees

-Serving as a personal representative in probate can sometimes be a thankless job, particularly when the beneficiaries want more than that to which they are entitled.
+Serving as a personal representative can be an overwhelming and time-consuming job.
 I am available to represent personal representatives when they are sued (or threatened with a lawsuit) concerning their administrative duties, and when a beneficiary is seeking to have them replaced.

 Trustees can similarly come under fire from beneficiaries, who may allege wrongful conduct and/or seek their replacement.
 As an example, a beneficiary may want more than what they are entitled to under a trust, so they may seek to replace a trustee with someone who may be more receptive to their interests.

-Additionally, trust beneficiaries may have a significant difference of opinion concerning how trust assets should be invested.
-These situations can be particularly difficult in cases in which a family business may be held in a trust.
+Additionally, trust beneficiaries may have a significantly of different opinion concerning how trust assets should be invested.
+These situations can be particularly difficult in cases where a family business is held in a trust.

-I am available to represent both personal representatives and trustees when their administration becomes subject to dispute or litigation.
+I am available to represent both personal representatives and trustees when the administration of a trust or estate becomes subject to dispute or litigation.

-If you are in need of representation for a will, probate, or trust dispute, please contact me.
-I offer a free initial consultation to learn about your matter, and so that you can learn how I and my firm can help.
+If you find yourself in need of representation for a will, probate, or trust dispute, please contact me.
+I offer a free initial consultation to discuss with you, how my firm can help.